terwxqian/vidly/README.md

-mosh-vildy project: create tables genre, movies and edit, show in admin with tmplates
+mosh-vildy python project: create tables genre, movies and edit, show in admin with tmplates